 Having your staff aware of these red flags is a simple, and effective, way to prevent invoice fraud from taking place in the first place.

-Use Electronic Software
+Use Electronic Software to eliminate invoice fraud

 Electronic invoicing is an excellent way to prevent invoice fraud.
 As Bel Temel, Payments Manager within Accounts Payable at Bexley, tells the Spend Matters Network;